 A "work permit" is the commonly used name for an Employment Authorization Document, or EAD, issued by U.S. Citizenship and Immigration Services (USCIS) to certain people who are in the United States and legally permitted to work here.
-It is a plastic-laminated identity card with the alien's name, photo, and an expiration date.
+It is a plastic-laminated identity card showing the non-citizen's name and photo, as well as an expiration date.

-How long the work permit lasts depends on your current immigration status, or what type of visa you are here on.
+How long a U.S. work permit lasts depends on the holder's current immigration status or what type of visa they are here on.
 Most EADs are valid for one year.
 Obviously, however, no person will be given a work permit that lasts longer than their permitted stay in the United States.

 The above is not a complete list.

 It's important to play close attention to the expiration date on your work permit.
-Without a valid, unexpired work permit, you might lose your job, or be arrested in an immigration raid.
-Your employer could also get into trouble with the immigration authorities if it failed to keep track of the expiration date and ask to see your latest EAD.
+Without a valid, unexpired work permit, you might lose your job or be arrested in an immigration raid.
+Your employer could also get into trouble with U.S. immigration authorities if it failed to keep track of the expiration date and ask to see your latest EAD.